remotesynth/certifiedfreshevents/content/speakers/kelly-vaughn.md

 draft: false
 ---

-Kelly Vaughn is a software engineer, entrepreneur, and purveyor of developer jokes on Twitter.
-She's passionate about coaching individual contributors and early career engineering managers into strong leaders.
-She is currently Director of Engineering at Spot AI.
-When she's not working, you'll probably find her on her Peloton, traveling to a new country, or spending time at a coffee shop to make a tiny dent in her never-ending book collection.
+Kelly Vaughn is an engineering leader, entrepreneur, and side project aficionado.
+She is currently Director of Engineering at Spot AI and is passionate about coaching individual contributors into leadership roles and mentoring engineering managers to be impactful, empowering leaders.
+When she's not working, you'll probably find her running, traveling to a new country, or spending time at a coffee shop to make a tiny dent in her never-ending book collection.